-In 2022, INSIGHT Into Diversity magazine presented FSU with its Health Professions Higher Education Excellence in Diversity (HEED) Award for a sixth consecutive time.
-The award recognizes health professions schools that demonstrate outstanding commitment to diversity and inclusion.
-In 2021, it also recognized FSU's Undergraduate Science Students Together Reaching Instructional Diversity and Excellence program (USSTRIDE) as recipient of the Inspiring Programs in STEM Award.
+In 2021, INSIGHT Into Diversity magazine presented FSU with its Health Professions Higher Education Excellence in Diversity (HEED) Award for a fifth consecutive time.
+The award recognizes health professions schools who demonstrate outstanding commitment to diversity and inclusion.
+It also recognized FSU's Undergraduate Science Students Together Reaching Instructional Diversity and Excellence program (USSTRIDE) as recipient of the Inspiring Programs in STEM Award.

 "This medical school was founded with a mission of producing future physicians who would help meet the health-care needs in communities that have traditionally struggled to have adequate access to care," College of Medicine Dean John P. Fogarty said.
-"We are proud that this award continues to affirm that we are true to that mission, and we are succeeding in producing the physicians Florida - as well as the rest of the U.S. - needs most.
-We are very pleased that we have produced numerous alumni who now practice in rural parts of the state, especially in Northwest Florida."
+"We are proud that this award continues to affirm that we are true to that mission."